-• the 2016 UNIDROIT Principles of International Commercial Contracts (UPICC) which represent an international codification or restatement of general principles of contract law.
+- the Legal Guide on Contract Farming (LGCF), elaborated in cooperation between UNIDROIT, FAO and IFAD and adopted in 2015 as a tool to create a favourable, equitable and sustainable environment for contract farming; and - the 2016 UNIDROIT Principles of International Commercial Contracts (UPICC) which represent an international codification or restatement of general principles of contract law.10

 Intro.
 11. In line with these instruments, the ALIC Guide promotes investments both by and with smallholder farmers, as well as partnerships with them and local communities.
 Rather than definitive transactions of tenure and related rights to investors, the Guide encourages alternative models of agricultural investments involving a transaction for a specified period of time.
-In particular, the Guide seeks to provide contractual guidance - in a manner consistent with the VGGT, the UN Guiding Principles, and the CFS-RAI Principles - to promote more responsible investment by supporting, amongst others, smallholder and gender sensitive investments, and by recommending the adoption of safeguard clauses which enhance food security and nutrition, seek to eliminate poverty, protect against dispossession of legitimate tenure right holders, protect against environmental risks and promote respect for human rights.
+In particular, the Guide seeks to provide contractual quidance - in a manner consistent with the VGGT, the UN Guiding Principles, and the CFS RAI Principles - to promote more responsible investment by supporting, amongst others, smallholder and gender sensitive investments, and by recommending the adoption of safeguard clauses which enhance food security and nutrition, seek to eliminate poverty, protect against dispossession of legitimate tenure right holders, protect against environmental risks and promote respect for human rights.
 The Guide also makes clear that contracts might not be able to address all possible issues and that, in many instances, it is preferable for certain issues to be dealt with primarily or exclusively in domestic law.

 Intro.
 12. The ALIC Guide is addressed to parties and legal professionals engaging in the preparation, negotiation, implementation, and review of ALICs.
 The Guide may also serve as a useful reference for other actors, including legislators, policymakers, government officials, public authorities, judges, arbitrators, mediators, public-interest legal service organisations, community organisations, law societies and international development organisations.
-The Guide was developed by a Working Group, set up under the auspices of UNIDROIT, which met four times in-person between 2017-2018, as well as twice online in 2019, and gathered renowned legal experts, academics, representatives of various International Organisations and other stakeholders from the farming and agribusiness sector, from different backgrounds and legal cultures.
+The Guide was developed by a Working Group, set up under the auspices of Unidroit, which met four times in-person between 2017-2018, as well as twice online in 2019, and gathered renowned legal experts, academics, representatives of various international organisations and other stakeholders from the farming and agribusiness sector, from different backgrounds and legal cultures.11